BrijendraSingh/BrijendraSingh.github.io/_posts/2022-05-25-defect-prevention-mindset.markdown

 ---
 > `Prevention is better than cure!`
 >
-> lets find out how shifting a QA mindset from defect detection to defect Prevention can help YOUR team achieve goals without causing testing bottlenecks.
+> lets find out how shifting `QA mindset` from defect `detection` to defect `Prevention` can help YOUR team achieve goals without causing testing bottlenecks.

 ## Why to avoid defect detection
-Finding and fixing defects provides software team a boost of confidence to go ahead with production release.
-However, finding defects on lator stages of software development may cause possible changes in timeline.
-This can also results into a compramise with quality.
+Finding and fixing defects provides software team boost of confidence to go ahead with production release.
+However, finding defects on lator stages of software development life cycle (SDLC) may cause delay in time to production.
+This can also be the reason of some compramises with quality.
+Defects might needs to be deprioritized so that team can perform release on time.

 Lets recall the SDLC flow.
 > - Requairement Gathering and Analysis